 Mandarin Chinese Road Map

-Beginning in the 2017-18 school year, students enrolled in the Forest Hills Public Schools Mandarin Chinese immersion program can begin working on their Chinese language college minor thanks to an agreement signed between FHPS and Western Michigan University Extended University Programs.
-Beginning in the 2017-18 school year, the dual enrollment program will be at Forest Hills Northern High School.
+Beginning in the 2017-18 school year, students enrolled in the Forest Hills Public Schools Mandarin Chinese immersion program could begin working on their Chinese language college minor thanks to an agreement signed between FHPS and Western Michigan University Extended University Programs.
+The dual enrollment program is located at Forest Hills Northern High School.
 Learn more about this partnership with WMU in an article by the Grand Rapids Business Journal.

 Mandarin Chinese Immersion Partnerships